 - Cut the dried butterfly pea flowers to separate the blue petals and the green stems.
 Discard the green part and add the petals into a food processor.
 Since the quantity of the flowers is less, add half of the powdered sugar into the food processor to create volume.
 Pulse the flowers and sugar until the flowers are broken into small pieces.
 Set aside.
 (Skip this step if you choose not to use the dried flowers in your cookies as the flowers are optional).

 - Next, place the butter into a large mixing bowl.
-Add the remaining powdered sugar and cream until both the ingredients are well combined.
+Add the remaining powdered sugar and beat until both the ingredients are well combined.
 Do not overbeat.

 - Add the processed butterfly pea flowers and sugar mixture into the butter mixture and mix again until well combined.